selffounder/thereview/README.md

 ---

-Thank you for contributing to EduVibe!
+Thank you for contributing to The NIS Review!
 Your articles help students learn and grow.